0xdecae/Cordyceps-Militaris/README.md

       - [L] Module: Basic BASHRC, PROFILE, or CRON Persistence
       - insert more ideas here...
     - Size
-      - Monitor, keep it small
+      - Monitor, keep it small - Remove C++ elements, reduce to strictly C
     - Certification/Authentication
       - Encrypt traffic going to and from